kubapk/kubapk/README.md

 # Hello, I'm Kuba! :wave:
-I am a Physics Masters student at the University of Manchester, mostly coding for physics projects 🧑‍💻🔭
+I am a Physics Masters (MPhys) student at the University of Manchester.
+At the moment I am mostly coding for projects related to physics 🧑‍💻🔭

 ### Programming Experience
 I am highly experienced in using Python, with some experience in Julia too